DANS-KNAW/dans-frontend-framework/docs/rdt-search-ui.md

-# Elastic Search Dashboard and search UI
+# Elastic Search Dashboard and search UI - DEPRECATED - please use the Elastic package

 Package that exports an interface to be used with an Elastic Search endpoint.
 Has a search, dashboard and detailed/single result view.